Food Justice

 (We source from local farms dedicated to regenerative agriculture)

-Redirecting surplus food to communities and individuals in need (Anabel's uses leftover produce each week to cook a free community dinner)
+Redirecting surplus food to communities and individuals in need (We use leftover produce each week for free community dinners or meal kits)

-Buying local, whole plant foods minimizes transportation, processing emissions, and reduces water, land, and energy usage
+Buying local, whole plant foods to minimize transportation and processing emissions and reduce water, land, and energy usage

 Preserving and celebrating cultural ingredients, dishes, and practices of different people.